Importance of the Thai Wai for Teachers 2025 — KET

 Why Wai?
 Its Deep Meaning

-For newcomers, using the Thai wai signals you’re here to learn Thai ways and honor Thai culture—a small move with big warmth.
+For newcomers, using the Thai wai signals that you’re here to learn about Thai ways and honor Thai culture is a small move with considerable warmth.

 Thai Society and Status in the Wai